-1. There is no specific funding for public art within City Council budgets.
-However, public art opportunities are being pursued within new development and improvement projects and we will use funding through S106 agreements where possible.
-This will be used as match funding in a wider search for external funding as part of our proposed Action Plan.
-Responsibility for addressing S106 requirements and allocating any funding lies with the Planning Control Committee.
+1. There is no funding for public art within City Council budgets.
+Public art projects are being created, however, through Section 106 Agreements with developers.

+Section 106 money will be used as match funding in a wider search for external funding as part of our proposed Action Plan.